g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 - How is AI essential to achieving your democratic impact at scale or in ways that weren't previously possible?
 What would be lost without the AI component?
 :::success
 ### V1 草稿
+AI is essential to this project because it enables the platform to transform unstructured conversations into structured democratic input in real time.
+The system uses AI at three critical stages of the deliberation process: capturing opinions, synthesizing collective signals, and validating emerging consensus.

+First, AI enables the system to extract votable statements directly from ongoing discussions.
+In physical deliberation workshops or hybrid meetings, participants often express ideas verbally rather than through written submissions.
+Large language models monitor the conversation and identify key claims or policy statements, which are then immediately presented to participants as short propositions that they can respond to using Polis-style voting (agree, disagree, or pass).
+This allows discussions to continue naturally without requiring facilitators to interrupt the conversation to manually record opinions.

+Second, AI helps transform the resulting voting data into a map of collective opinion.
+As participants respond to statements, the platform generates an agreement matrix that can be analyzed using dimensionality reduction and clustering techniques.
+These methods reveal patterns in how participants align with different viewpoints and allow facilitators and participants to see where groups converge or diverge.
+AI-assisted analysis helps interpret these clusters and generate readable descriptions of the viewpoints represented in each group.

+Third, AI supports an iterative consensus discovery process.
+The system generates summaries of each opinion cluster and presents them back to participants for validation.
+Participants can confirm whether the summary accurately reflects their views, allowing the system to progressively merge clusters and identify the widest possible areas of agreement.
+This process ensures that consensus is not imposed by the system but verified by participants themselves.

+Without AI, these processes would require extensive manual facilitation and post-event analysis.
+Facilitators would need to manually transcribe discussions, formulate statements, analyze voting data, and summarize viewpoints.
+This would make it extremely difficult to run the system in real time or to scale deliberation processes to larger groups.
+The AI component therefore acts as a deliberation infrastructure that allows structured democratic discussion to occur dynamically within live conversations.
 :::
 - Provide a link to your code repository, demo, or website where we can see your project in action.
     - 待補